mikependon/RepoDB/Docs/pages/connectionoperations.rst

 .. highlight:: c#

-Merges a data in the database targetting certain fields only.
+Merges a data in the database by targetting certain fields only.

 Below are the parameters: